Download and Installation (1/6)

 If you need to install Java Runtime Environment, you can find the download from Oracle here.

-First, download a distribution of the Camunda BPM platform.
+First, download a distribution of the Camunda Platform.
 You can choose from different distributions for various application servers.
-In this tutorial, we’ll use the Apache Tomcat-based distribution.
+In this tutorial, we’ll use Camunda Platform Run.
 Download it from the download page.

 After downloading the distribution, unpack it inside a directory of your choice.

-After you’ve successfully unpacked your distribution of the Camunda BPM platform, execute the script named
+After you’ve successfully unpacked your distribution of the Camunda Platform, execute the script named

 Download the Camunda Modeler from the download page.